liv-iz/Commuter_Data_Web_App/coursework2.md

 To run the app please first load the data into the database using the data_migration.py file in the scripts folder.
 After that, you can F5 to run the app or run "poetry run pytest" to run the tests.

+If running from the zip file in moodle, the db instance should be there already.

 Evidence of tests passing: